-There are so many different things to check and keep tract of in a real estate transaction.
+There are so many different things to check and keep track of in a real estate transaction.
 One of them is closing costs.
-Here is a list of possible closing cost you might come across in a sale.
+Here is a list of possible closing costs you might come across in a sale.
 Some may apply to your sale or purchase and there are some that may not.
 These are paid by the buyer or, if negotiated into the offer, by the seller as a seller subsidy:

 Non-Recurring Closing Costs Associated with the Lender

 Appraisal fee: cost varies.
 The property being appraised is collateral for your mortgage so the lender will want to verify that the property’s value is comparable to similar property based on recent sales in your area.

 Credit Report: $7-$60.
 The lender naturally wants to verify your good (or acceptable) credit rating.